-This comprehensive guide will walk you through the process of installing an SSL certificate on an SAP Application Server.
-In this guide, we will take you through the process of generating a CSR on SAP & install the SSL certificate once you receive it from the CA. So, let’s get started!
+This comprehensive guide will walk you through installing an SSL certificate on an SAP Application Server.
+In this guide, we will take you through generating a CSR on SAP & install the SSL certificate once you receive it from the CA. So, let’s get started!

 To get an SSL certificate, you must first generate a Certificate Signing Request (CSR) and the private key, which will remain stored on the SAP server.
 Use our CSR Generator Tool to create CSR and Private Key.